MatheusMiranda/ox/README.rst

         print('result:', value)

 The eval function receives an AST, but we can easily compose it with the other functions in order to accept string inputs.
-(We are using sidekick's pipeline operator to compose functions.
-It simply passes the output of each function to the input of the next function in the pipeline).
+(Ox functions understands sidekick's pipeline operators to compose functions.
+The arrow operator ``>>`` simply passes the output of each function to the input of the next function in the pipeline).

 >>> eval_input = lexer >> parser >> eval
 >>> eval_input('2 + 2 * 20')